This syllabus is valid: 2022-08-29

 Responsible department: Umeå Institute of Design (UID)

-The course provides a practical platform to learn and develop the vehicle interior design process with a main focus in sustainable innovation and the three-dimensional product definition.
+The course provides a practical platform to learn and develop the vehicle design process with a main focus in the two-dimensional presentation of ideas.

-Module 1: Research and concept formulation (3 credits) This module includes lectures, information and inspiration gathering, context mapping and reflection leading to argumentation around a vehicle interior design concept to be explored in the process.
-The result of this phase is usually a design brief, including an objective description of desirable attributes for a future vehicle interior proposal.
-Sustainable materials and technology are investigated and proposed as references for the project.
+Module 1: Research and concept formulation (3 credits) This module includes instruction about information and inspiration gathering, context mapping and reflection leading to argumentation around a vehicle design concept to be explored in the process.
+The result of this phase is usually a design brief, including an objective description of desirable attributes for a future transportation solution.

-Module 4: Presentation (1,5 credits) The final part of the course will prepare the students to select relevant information needed to communicate the design process and create visualisation material that effectivelly conveys the artistic vision for a future vehicle interior proposal.
+Module 4: Presentation (1,5 credits) The final part of the course will prepare the students to select relevant information needed to communicate the design process and create visualisation material that effectivelly conveys the artistic vision for a future transportation solution.

 Expected learning outcomes